srmalins/srmalins.github.io/gpg.md

 PGP Key

-`Key fingerprint = F535 AEEC C57B C4EE FE62  6871 B19C D619 61B5 B9DA`
+`Key fingerprint = 91C0 A351 7230 473D 4112  7CB8 7D66 7FCC CD3F EF39`

 The recommended way to get this key is:

-`gpg --keyserver hkps://keys.openpgp.org --receive-keys B19CD61961B5B9DA`
+`gpg --keyserver hkps://keys.openpgp.org --receive-keys 7D667FCCCD3FEF39`

-It is also available for [download](/assets/steven.malins.asc).
+It is also available for [download](/assets/steven.malins.gpg).

 ## History

-The key contains a separate encryption subkey.
-The encryption subkey is rotated every 90days.
-The current encryption subkey is

-`9CCE56F23459CC04`

-and it expires 2020-07-01

-The key also contains the revoked encryption subkeys.
-Each subkey has been revoked **proactively** to create some measure of forward security.
-The fact that the subkeys cannot be deleted from the keyserver is *by design*; it provides an audit trail of changes to the key.
-If you are on a system that is starved for space (as in your counting kilobytes) you can safely delete the revoked subkeys from your copy; but be warned that if you refresh it from the keyserver you will get the subkeys back.
-Again, this is by design because signatures (revoking a subkey is just adding a revocation signature) cannot, and should not, be permanently removed from the keyserver.
+The key was generated and then placed onto a smart-card/YubiKey on 28 April 2020.
+The subkeys expire on 01 May 2021; at which point a new key will be generated.

+This key supersedes the key `B19CD61961B5B9DA`

+It is **NOT** planned to change the expiration date, but to generate a new key in May of 2021.